bgmirko/nodejs-nestjs-rest-api/README.md

 http://localhost:3000/api/

 Some routes are protected.
-You may use login route to login user with username and password (from src/database/seeders/*-create-dummy-users.ts) and use token from response in other protected routes like Header Bearer Token
+You may use login route to login user with username and password (from src/database/seeders/*-create-dummy-users.ts or username: petar80, password: test123) and use token from response in other protected routes like Header Bearer Token